Posted On March 21, 2021 Personal Injury

-Research has shown that melanoma – a rare but deadly form of skin cancer – is also among the most commonly misdiagnosed cancers in the U.S. At early stages, skin cancer may mimic a non-cancerous condition, like eczema.
+Research has shown that melanoma – a rare but deadly form of skin cancer – is also among the most commonly misdiagnosed cancers in the U.S. At early stages, skin cancer may mimic eczema, and other non-cancerous conditions.
 Doctors who dismiss suspicious skin marks and growths without further testing could allow cancer to progress to life-threatening stages.

 Besides attributing cancer symptoms to benign causes, one of the biggest – and most surprising – reasons for cancer misdiagnosis is an error in the lab.
 Biopsies, the collection of body tissue samples for testing and analysis, are widely used in cancer detection.
 They’re also a lot more fallible than most people realize, especially when it comes to diagnosing skin cancers.

 The people who work in laboratories analyzing these samples – typically by looking at slides of them under a microscope – are called pathologists.
 While pathologists can specialize in interpreting a certain kind of cancer, many don’t.
 Those who do specialize in one kind of cancer may sometimes have to weigh in on samples that they’re not experts in.

 When pathologists try to look for a kind of cancer they haven’t specialized in, “many mistakes” occur, ABC News reported.
 Skin cancer is among the types of cancer most prone to pathologist errors.

 When doctors misdiagnose cancer, they prevent patients from getting the treatment they need when they need it.
 This mistake allows treatable early-stage cancer to advance to late-stage or even terminal cancer.

-As soon as you find out that you have cancer – no matter what stage it is – you should speak with a doctor you trust about your options.
+As soon as you find out that you have cancer – no matter what stage it is – you should speak with a doctor about your options.
 It’s often a good idea to seek a second opinion, even if you think your doctor is competent, because diagnostic errors are far too common.

 Remember that any further delay could make your bad prognosis even worse.
 It’s important that you’re getting the care you need right now.